Do you suffer from symphysis pubis dysfunction (also known as SPD) in pregnancy?

 The pubic symphysis is a cartilaginous joint that is normally very stable.

-In SPD however, the pubic symphysis can become mobile and stretchy.
-As a result, this joint becomes unstable, resulting in severe pain with normal everyday movement.
+In SPD however, the pubic symphysis joint can become mobile and stretchy.
+As a result, the joint becomes unstable, resulting in severe pain with normal everyday movement.

 Is This Different From Pelvic Girdle Pain?

 SPD and pelvic girdle pain are synonymous- they mean the same thing.

 Sometimes, people also refer to sacroiliac joint pain as pelvic girdle pain which is actually different.

 Why Does SPD Happen?

 SPD occurs as a result of the hormonal changes of pregnancy.

 During pregnancy, your body releases a lot of hormones to help your body accommodate the growing fetus.

 One such hormone is relaxin.
 Relaxin is the hormone responsible for creating laxity (or increasing the mobility) of your joints – especially in the hips.